COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Radiotherapy uses high doses of radiation to target cancer cells.
 Though treatment is typically localized, healthy cells near the cancerous areas can sometimes be damaged too.

-When your white blood cell count is low – a condition called leukopenia – you are at an increased risk for infection.
+When the white blood cell count is low – a condition called leukopenia – the body may be at an increased risk for infection.

 Radiation Therapy and Immune System Risk Factors